CreativeDataEU/PowerBITrinoConnector/README.md

 # Power BI Trino
-A Microsoft Power BI Custom Connector for importing Trino data into Power BI to visualize data and to achieve interactive analytics on top of Power BI's VertiPaq engine.
+A Microsoft Power BI Custom Connector for importing Trino data into Power BI to visualize data and to achieve interactive analytics on top of PowerBI's VertiPaq engine.

 ## Trino client REST API
 The connector is directly communicating with the [Trino client REST API](https://trino.io/docs/current/develop/client-protocol.html) to retrieve data.